BYU-ITC-344/byu-itc-344.github.io/Midterm-Study-Guide.md

 * What is a private cloud?
 Does BYU have one?

 ## File and Printer Sharing
 * How were Local Area Networks (LANs) used before the internet?
-Do they still serve that function?
+Do they still serve those functions?
 * How does a computer discover printers on the network?
 * There are a lot of different print and file sharing protocols.
 Why do you think that is?